devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ## Clone your Git Repo from GitKraken

-Now your are connected to your DevOps organization you can clone your newly created project.
+Now you are connected to your DevOps organization you can clone your newly created project.

 ![](/img/gitflow-azuredvops/clone-repo.png)